jerith/Platform-Guild/language-guides/python/development.rst

 Interpreters
 ============

 Most \*nix operating systems, including Linux and OS X, come with an installed Python interpreter because Python is often used by the system.
 It is *not* however recommended to use this Python for development for a number of reasons.

 The system Python can differ in minor version.
-While Python (the language) is quite reliable when it comes to backwards compatibility between patch and minor releases, there are a small number of exceptions (most prominently TLS certificate verification, which is now turned *on* by default [finally] as of 2.7.10 in :pep:`476`).
+While Python (the language) is quite reliable when it comes to backwards compatibility between patch and minor releases, there are a small number of compatibility-breaking changes which developers are likely to encounter which make more recent minor versions preferable over an older version which may have been preinstalled [#noncompat]_.

+.. [#noncompat] The most prominent recent incompatible change is the enabling
+                of TLS certificate hostname verification, which is now turned *on* by default [finally] as of 2.7.10 in :pep:`476`.

 Additionally, installing `packages <package>`  directly into the global system Python can conflict with package installations done by a system package